- Posted by Mark Elliott

 I hope you find this blog timely with a lot of new hiring associated with the new sales year.
 Here are my top 5 B2B sales interview questions with experienced sales reps.

 Dig Into Their Sales Experience

-Tell be about your biggest sales win or the win you were most proud of.
+Tell me about your biggest sales win or the win you were most proud of.
 Be specific.
 How did it start?
 What specific steps were taken?

-By being specific and diving into the sales opportunity you can get a great feel for the role they played in the win.
-Were they a bit player, did they inherit the account, or did they close a cold prospect?
+By being specific and diving into the sales opportunity, you can get a great feel for the role they played in the win.
+Were they a big player, did they inherit the account, or did they close a cold prospect?
 I would also suggest asking for second sales opportunity so that you can examine their past activities and thought process.